C'mon Apple!

 "Thick frames rather than a thin rim around the front surface" - yes, definitively.
 Everyone loves to add thick frames around the screen.
 I suggest a 2" screen, with a 4" thick frame around.
 But don't worry, everything will take it place if you use it combined with the magnifying glass (see above).

 Ok... enough.
-I really really think Apple should stop being so childish and concentrate lawsuite to technology patents, other than "design" patents.
-Mainly beacause people at Apple seems to have lost the sense of reality about that.
+I really really think Apple should stop being so childish and concentrate lawsuit to technology patents, other than "design" patents.
+Mainly because people at Apple seems to have lost the sense of reality about that.
 Kind of some car producer patents "a vehicle with four wheels", or someone claims LCD monitor have to be "not rectangular" and "neither black", or a soccer ball should be "not spherical" and "built with hard, not elastic, materials".

 Also considering that Kubrik did it many many years before.